gmeder/homework-openshift/README.md

 The complete solution is already deployed in *https://master.na311.openshift.opentlc.com* in project *assignment-gmeder* and could be tested following the steps in https://github.com/gmeder/gateway-service

+In order to compile, execute and deploy you need to have installed in your environment and configured in PATH:

+- mvn 3.5
+- docker
+- openshift-cli
+- git

 If you want to deploy using your own cluster, run the following commands:

 ## Log in with openshift CLI